QuChunhe/study/Latex.md

 * command code
 * command modifier:

+ TeX primitive command \def: we won’t use the, perhaps more familiar, LaTeX command \newcommand.

+macro parameters and macro arguments

+Macros as token lists

 [What is a "TeX token"?](https://www.overleaf.com/learn/latex/Articles/What_is_a_%22TeX_token%22%3F)

 [A New Series of Articles: TeX Tokens and Related Concepts—But Why (and How)?](https://www.overleaf.com/learn/latex/Articles/A_New_Series_of_Articles%3A_TeX_Tokens_and_Related_Concepts%E2%80%94But_Why_(and_How)%3F)